Patient's Query

 Hi doctor,

 I had a cracked molar tooth.
-My dentist drilled it down and put on a temporary.
+My dentist drilled it down and put it on a temporary.
 We waited for a week and the temporary hurt.
-He decided that I need crown lengthening, which I had done.
-I went back to the dentist after it healed for three weeks and had an impression for a crown.
-He had to drill a little more and got another temporary put on as the other one broke.
-When I got home, I had a terrible pain after the Novocaine wore off.
+He decided that I needed crown lengthening, which I had done.
+I went back to the dentist after it healed for three weeks and had an impression of a crown.
+He had to drill a little more and got another temporary put-on as the other one broke.
+When I got home, I had terrible pain after the Novocaine wore off.
 I called him, and he said that I now probably need a root canal.
 Can I have a root canal a month after crown lengthening?
 I have to do something.
 It hurts on the new temporary when I chew and is hurting, in general, all the time.
-Is root canal the right choice now?
+Is a root canal the right choice now?

 Hi,